openHPI/bounced_emails/README.md

 `bounced_email_service/config.yml` and adjust the values for production stage.
 - fill the credentials in `bounced_email_service/config.yml`

-Install systemd control file for __Bounced_Email_Service__.
-In `resources` folder is an example for the systemd file.
-Adjust the values and install the service.
+Install the systemd control files for __Bounced_Email_Service__.
+In the `resources` folder are examples for the systemd files.
+Adjust the values and install the services.

 ## Development & Testing